Advisory Election for Downtown Phase II on May 7

 What happens if the issue fails in May?

-As an advisory vote, the results are not binding, Council would take this as lack of support for continuing the Downtown Phase II project.
+As an advisory vote, the results are not binding, however, Council would take this as lack of support for continuing the Downtown Phase II project.
 To date, the City has invested approximately $10 million (mostly in demolition of current buildings and construction of a new bus garage and salt dome).
 With the completion of Downtown Phase II, this money would have been recouped through the new taxes generated from the new jobs created in the new development.
-Without Downtown Phase II, there is no way to recover that money and it would have to come out of the City's General Fund.
-As such, Council would consider selling the land to recover those costs.
+Without Downtown Phase II,that debt would have to come out of the City's General Fund.
+As such, Council would need to look at options to cover that $10 million.